cdang1234/godoc_dev_sync/README.md

 # godoc_dev_sync

 This README covers practices to maximize the usage of the godoc tool.
+Download this repository and run ``godoc`` to view the examples.

 ## Godoc
 It’s a tool to view your package’s documentation